Ed-Fi-Alliance-OSS/Ed-Fi-Admin-Console/README.md

 This is the startup app that works as the base project template.
 Created from the Vite react-ts template.

+## 🚨 Alpha Notice: Use at Your Own Risk

+This project is currently in **alpha** and under active development.
+Features and APIs are subject to change, and there may be bugs or incomplete functionality.

+We welcome contributions and feedback, but please use this project at your own risk in environments.
+For more stable alternatives, consider waiting for a **beta** or **stable** release, scheduled in 1Q 2025.

 ### Frameworks and Libraries
 The frameworks and libraries used are the following:
 - React